Scottish Terrier: Coat

-Swimming

-It is not recommended that Scottish terriers swim.
-They can swim, but not well.
-Because they are dense dogs and have short legs, they run a high risk of sinking and drowning.
-They often do drown when exposed to water that is too deep for them.
-If a Scottish Terrier is around water, life vests can be worn to ensure some level of safety, and close supervision of the Scottie is necessary to keep the dog safe around water.

 Temperament

 Scotties are territorial, alert, quick moving and feisty, perhaps even more so than other terrier breeds.
 The breed is known to be independent and self-assured, playful, intelligent, and has been nicknamed the 'Diehard' because of its rugged nature and endless determination.
-The "Diehard" nickname was originally given to it in the 19th century by George, the fourth Earl of Dumbarton.
-The Earl had a famous pack of Scottish Terriers, so brave that they were named “Diehards”.
-They were supposed to have inspired the name of his Regiment, The Royal Scots, "Dumbarton’s Diehards".
+The "Diehard" nickname was originally given to it in the 18th century by George, the first Earl of Dumbarton.
+The Earl had a famous pack of Scottish Terriers, so brave that they were named "Diehards".
+They were supposed to have inspired the name of his Regiment, The Royal Scots, "Dumbarton's Diehards".

 Scotties, while being described as very loving, have also been described as stubborn.
 They are sometimes described as an aloof breed, although it has been noted that they tend to be very loyal to their family and are known to attach themselves to one or two people.

 It has been suggested that the Scottish Terrier can make a good watchdog due to its tendency to bark only when necessary and because it is typically reserved with strangers, although this is not always the case.
 They have been described as a fearless breed that may be aggressive around other dogs unless introduced at an early age.
 Scottish Terriers were originally bred to hunt and fight Eurasian badgers.
 Therefore, the Scottie is prone to dig as well as chase small mammals, such as squirrels, rats, and mice.
 Keeping cats, rabbits, ferrets, and other small Domesticated animals in the home with a Scottish terrier is not advisable due to the fact that this dog breed was specifically bred to hunt small mammals, as mentioned above.
-Scottish Terriers are also not recommended to cohabitate with small children or children who are inexperienced with dogs.
+Properly socialized with children Scotties are suitable as a family pet and they will also happily act as a protector.
+Scottish Terriers are not recommended to cohabitate with small children or children who are inexperienced with dogs.

 Health

+A 2024 UK study found a life expectancy of 12.7 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

 Two genetic health concerns seen in the breed are von Willebrand disease (vWD) and craniomandibular osteopathy (CMO); Scottie cramp, patellar luxation and cerebellar abiotrophy are also sometimes seen in this breed.
 Common eye conditions seen in a variety of breeds such as cataracts and glaucoma can appear in Scotties as they age.
 There are no specific conditions relating the skin that affect the breed, but they can be affected by common dog related conditions such as parasites and mange.
-Scotties typically live from 11 to 13 years.